juandpinto/thesis-manuscript/source/12_methods.md

 Despite the existence of various Python modules for parsing XML files, I found a simple search using regular expressions to be more efficient for various reasons.
 First, not all *<w>* elements in the parsed corpus contain *lemma* attributes.
 Second, punctuation and non-Hebrew words are often lemmatized.
 This means that even after extracting all the *lemma* values in a file, I would still need to use regular expressions to search through the results and delete any that contain non-Hebrew characters.
 I chose instead to skip the XML parsing step altogether.

-I will now explain the code in the script used to create the FDOSH.
-As with the other code, the script in its entirety can be found in [*Appendix B.1*](#appendix-b.1).
+I will now explain the code in the script used to create the FDOSH, `create-freq-list.py`.
+As with the other code, the script in its entirety can be found in [*Appendix B*](#appendix-b).

 After importing necessary packages and initializing variables, two functions near the beginning of the script serve to open a file and extract a list of lemmas from it.